Rules of Play

 Teams shall be allowed a 15 minute grace period after the scheduled kick-off time before they are considered as having failed to show.
 A minimum of seven (7) players constitutes a team and a game will be started if a team has at least that number of players, even if it must play shorthanded against its opponent.
 The grace period may only be allowed if a team has less than seven (7) players.
 In the event of a failure to show, the offending team shall forfeit the game.

 14. Forfeited Games

 At the discretion of the Sudburnia Tournament Committee, teams that fail to show or otherwise forfeit a game may be subject to dismissal.
-The opponents of a team that has forfeited a game shall be awarded a win and two (3) points in the preliminary standings.
+The opponents of a team that has forfeited a game shall be awarded a win and three (3) points in the preliminary standings.

 15. Abandoned Games